Middle-Square Weyl Sequence RNG: Initialization

 \section{Initialization}

 The state vector consists of three 64-bit words: x, w, and s.
-Two of these are computed and one is a constant.
-The constant s is the element that provides for a distinct initialization.
-If x or w are used to provide a different initialization, there is some danger that overlapping data will be produced.
+Only w and s may be used to create a distinct initialization.
+If x is used, there is some danger that overlapping data will be produced.
 For example, let's say that one initialized the state vector as follows: $ $ for the first run and then set the state $ $ for the next run.
 In this case, exactly the same data would be generated even though the initial x values are different.
 0 squared is the same as $2^{32}$ squared when taken mod $2^{64}$.
-If one only changes w, there is a possibility of overlap unless these are chosen with adequate space between them.
-So, it is recommended to use different s values when initializing the RNG.
-This will produce a different stream of data with no overlap.
+The constant s will provide a distinct initialization with no overlapping data.
+Also, w may be used but one must assure sufficient space in between the values so there is no overlap.
+Using w for jump ahead will be discussed in a following section.

 The constant s should be an irregular bit pattern with roughly half of the bits set to one and half of the bits set to zero.
 The best statistics have been obtained with this type of pattern.
 Unduly sparse or dense values do not produce good results.
 If one initializes the RNG, for example, as follows: \mbox{x=0; w=0; s = 0x0000000100000001;} the first set of outputs appear non-random: